lsandini/cgmsim-site/docs/operate/pump.md

 !!! warning "Nerdy stuff ahead !"

-    This has not been yet fully tested, and you might encounted a few :bug: along the way.
-You have been warned.
+    This has not been yet fully tested, and you might encounter a few :bug: along the way.
+You have been warned !

 While this simulator was built as a training tool for Multiple Daily Injection (MDI) treatment, it can also be used to simulate Continuous Subcutaneous Insulin Infusion (CSII) or more familiarly "insulin pump" therapy.
 Moreover, it can be coupled to a DIYAPS solution as [openAPS](https://openaps.org).

-I have been doing this for a while on a "custom" setup, but now I added to needed files to the repository for all to use.
+I have been doing this for a while on a "custom" setup, but now I added the required files to the repository for all to use.

 ## Nightscout setup

 First of all, make sure that your instance of Nightscout is set to be used with DIAPS systems.
 It involves adding a few terms in the ENABLE variable of Heroku.
 You will want to see a pillbox with details about the APS calculations and another one with details about the pumps activity.

 [Details on how to setup Nightscout for openAPS use are here.](https://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/nightscout-setup.html)

 ## CGMSIM setup